Skip to main content

 1. Create an SSH key pair.

-2. Optional: add public SSH key to cloud platform.
+2. Optional: Add a public SSH key to the cloud platform.

 The way a key is added to the cloud platform affects its availability in projects, pools, and to users, as well as the way it is placed on the server when created.
-See the SSH-keys-for-project-and-service-user table for more information on key differences.
+See the table for more details on key differences SSH keys for project and service user.

-3. Place a public SSH key on a cloud server: when creating a server or on an existing server.
+3. Place a public SSH key on a cloud server.

 Create SSH keys